What Does a Data Warehouse Architect Do?

 Did you know?
 Data warehousing tools help facilitate the extract, transform, and load (ETL) process, which helps collect relevant data, adjust it for use in the data warehousing system, and load it for observation and analysis.
 Tools can be on-site or cloud-based.
 When selecting them, you should consider factors like performance, scalability, and integrations to choose the one that best meets your company's needs.

 The job outlook for data warehouse architects is positive, with the field highly in demand and growing.
-The US Bureau of Labor Statistics projects an 8 percent job growth from 2022 to 2032, with a median data warehouse architect salary of $117,450 [1].
+The US Bureau of Labor Statistics (BLS) projects a 4 percent job growth for database administrators and architects between 2024 and 2034 [2].
+The median annual salary for a data warehouse architect is $135,980 [1].

 How to become a data warehouse architect